-Churches, Leaders….now it’s your turn.
-Firstly.
-Don’t think that design doesn’t matter.
-IT DOES!
 One of the most powerful tools of engagement to the secular world is design.
 EVERYTHING is designed, has a design purpose and engages those who interact with it.
 Whether that is, maybe a poster, flyer, iPhone, Tablet, drinks bottle or food carton.
 Everything at some point went through a design process…as did you!

-Staying on this topic for just one moment, good design and bad design have opposite effects.
+Good design and bad design have opposite effects.
 Good design draws peoples attention but Bad design repels.
 Bad design is everywhere and sometimes it’s on the outside of a church building.

 Leaders; design is important.
 Design is to people what icing is to cake.
 It’s what makes it look good and it makes you want it.
 It won’t always be free and it may not always be cheap, but it will always be worth it.

 You were created by a creative God.
 God gives creative gifts to people.
 Designers are creative people.
 Design is important in every aspect of the world, including churches.
 Take your time today to consider the promotional material you produce, the website you have, the flyers and posters you hand out on the street.
-If you compared it to a Nike or Pizza Hut flyer how would it match up, but people go to Pizza Hut and they buy things from Nike.

 Social Media design is at its most valuable right now; don’t settle for “that will do.”
 Try harder.
 Be brave.
 Be bold.
 Invest in good design.
 You won’t regret it.

 Peanut Designs Social Media Marketing packages available!